hypo69/hypo/pytest/gemini - set 4/en/src/endpoints/hypo69/code_assistant/instructions/readme.md

 2. Run `pytest test_functions.py` from your terminal.

-This improved example demonstrates how to write effective tests for Python functions, considering various scenarios and exception handling, based on a provided (though empty) example.
+This improved example demonStartes how to write effective tests for Python functions, considering various scenarios and exception handling, based on a provided (though empty) example.
 Remember to replace the example functions with your actual functions.
 Remember to install `pytest` if you don't have it already: `pip install pytest`